AironDev/adminmodule/docs/getting-started/configurations.md

 ],
 ```

 You can specify the namespace or location of your models.
-This is used when creating the Models from the database section of Voyager.
+This is used when creating the Models from the database section of AdminModule.
 If not defined the default application namespace will be used.

 ## Assets